apteacher/apteacher.github.io/index.markdown

 # smart devices policy

-All smart phones/watche should be stored in the school bag and on mute/vibrate.
+All smart phones/watches should be stored in the school bag and on mute/vibrate.

-# language

-Unless there is a need to interpret an unfamiliar term or phrase, all conversations in the classroom space shall be held in English.

 # calculator policy

 TI-83/84/89/NSPIRE are recommended graphing calculator models.
 The in-class demonstrations will focus on the TI-84 features.
 Be sure to check the calculator policy on the college board website at <a href="https://apstudents.collegeboard.org/exam-policies-guidelines/calculator-policies" target="_blank">this link</a>.

-# office hours

-I'm available by appointment.
-Email me to schedule a time to meet.

 <!--
 # my notes and feedback - current academic year